Kaleva (airplane): Shootdown

-G. Goldberg's report
+Later Soviet reports

 The commander of Shch-301 G. Goldberg's report on the incident held in the Russian State Naval Archives starts with the notice of a Finnish airplane on its way from Tallinn to Helsinki on 14 June 1940 at 15.05 PM.
 According to the report, the airplane was chased by two Soviet Tupolev SB high-speed bombers.
 At 15.06 PM, the Finnish airplane caught fire and fell into the sea, 5.8 mi from the submarine.
 At 15.09 PM the submarine set course to the crash site and made it to the location by 15.47 PM.
 The submarine was met by three Estonian fishing boats near the detritus of the airplane.
 The Estonian fishermen were searched by lieutenants Aladzhanov, Krainov and Shevtshenko.
 All valuables found from the fishermen and in the sea were brought on board the submarine: the items included about 100 kg of diplomatic post, valuables and foreign currencies.

 At 15.58 a Finnish fighter plane was noticed on course towards the submarine.
 The airplane made three circles above the site and then flew towards Helsinki.
 The exact coordinates of the crash site were determined to be at 59°47′1″N 25°01′6″E.

-A. Matvejev's report

-Captain A. Matvejev's report states that on board the Shch-301 noticed an airplane crash on 14 June 1940 at 15.06 on 5.8 mi distance from the submarine.
+Captain A. Matveyev's report states that on board the Shch-301 noticed an airplane crash on 14 June 1940 at 15.06 on 5.8 mi distance from the submarine.
 At the crash site three Estonian fishing boats and the remains of the airplane were found.
 At 15.58 PM a Finnish fighter plane made three circles above the crash site.
 By 16.10 PM all items found from the sea and from the hands of the fishermen were brought on board the submarine.
 The items included about 100 kg of diplomatic mail, and valuables and currencies including: 1) Two golden medals, 2) Finnish mark 2,000, 3) 10,000 Romanian leu, 4) 13,500 French franc, 5) 100 Yugoslav dinar, 6) Italian lira 90, 7) United States dollar 75, 8) 521 Soviet roubles, 9) 10 Estonian kroons.
 All items were put on board of patrol boat Sneg and sent to Kronstadt.